STALIN SEIZES LATVIA, HITLER HALTS WAR AGAINST FRANCE

 Left: Soviet Foreign Minister Vyacheslav Molotov signs the German-Soviet Nonaggression Pact.
 Immediately behind him is German Foreign Minister Joachim von Ribbentrop and, to the German’s left, is Soviet leader Joseph Stalin.
 The Kremlin, Moscow, August 24, 1939.

 Right: Stalin congratulates Ribbentrop with a warm handshake following the signing ceremony.
+The pact, largely seen as Stalin’s brainchild, marked the first time the Soviet dictator had been personally involved in formulating and negotiating foreign policy.

 Below: The Molotov-Ribbentrop Nonaggression Pact contained a secret protocol (Geheimes Zusatzprotokoll) that was revealed only after Germany’s defeat in 1945.
 Under its terms Romania, Poland, Lithuania, Latvia, Estonia, and Finland were to be divided into German and Soviet “spheres of influence.”
 Finland, Estonia, and Latvia were assigned to the Soviet sphere.
 Poland was to be partitioned after Hitler’s invasion of that country, which came on September 1, 1939.
-Thus, the western half of Poland was occupied by Germany and the eastern half of Poland came under Soviet occupation, partitioned after the war between Byelorussian Soviet Socialist Republic (today’s independent Belarus) and Ukrainian Soviet Socialist Republic (today’s independent Ukraine).
+Thus, the western half of Poland was occupied by Germany and the eastern half of Poland came under Soviet occupation, partitioned after the war between Byelorussian Soviet Socialist Republic (today’s Belarus) and Ukrainian Soviet Socialist Republic (today’s independent Ukraine).
 A second secret protocol assigned the majority of Lithuania, which bordered on Germany’s East Prussia, to the Soviet Union.

 Two-page secret protocol